akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

     Source and target should share the same type.
 If the source attribute is empty, the value "empty" will also be copied.

-Two parameters are required and the four others are optional:
+Two parameters are required while the four others are optional:
  - from_field: code of the attribute to be copied.
  - from_locale: locale code of the value to be copied (optional).
  - from_scope: channel code of the value to be copied (optional).